afloarea/maze-solver/README.md

 Java implementation of the Solving Maze algorithm presented by Computerphile.

-## Usage
+### Usage

 You can check out the releases page to download an executable Jar.
-You need [Java 8](https://adoptopenjdk.net) installed in order to run the jar.
+[Java 8](https://adoptopenjdk.net) needs to beinstalled.
 With Java 8 installed you can run the jar file:

 ```shell script